CesarBuendiaG/CesarBuendiaG/README.md

  A passionate Data student from Mexico 💻

-🌱 I’m currently learning all data Engineering/Science technologies
+🌱 I’m currently learning all data Engineering/Science technologies (starting with Python and SQL)

  📫 How to reach me:
 - Instagram: [BCesar_dev](https://www.instagram.com/bcesar_dev/)